 Resolution is the total number pixels are on a given screen represented as dimensions of width and height.
 You may be familiar with the term 1080p when referring to a computer screen or TV.
-1080p is a simpler way of saying 1920×1080 which is a pixel count of 1920 pixels wide and 1080 pixels tall.
+1080p is a simple way of saying 1920×1080, which is a pixel count of 1920 pixels wide and 1080 pixels tall.
 This is an extremely popular standard for widescreen computer screens, TVs, and (more recently) phone screens over the past few years.
 Videos have a resolution as well.
 Video cameras will shoot certain resolutions (most often 1080p these days) and screen recordings are based on the resolution of the recorded screen.

-It takes a lot of computer power to run high resolution screens, which is why it takes a while for new resolution standards to be adopted into the main stream.
+It takes a lot of computer power to run high resolution screens, which is why it takes longer for new resolution standards to be adopted into the main stream.
 4K (easy term for a resolution of 3,840x 2,160) is four times as pixel dense as 1080p, thus a much sharper picture.
 As consumers adopt 4K screens, more 4k content is being produced.
 4K video cameras are starting to become affordable, Netflix streams 4k content to subscribers with compatible devices, and video game consoles are starting to adopt the standard as well.

 Most computer screens have pixels that only produce red, green, and blue.
 Every other color is created from a precise mixture of those three base colors.
 Pixel depth refers to the number of colors a particular pixel can produce.
 A higher color depth means more colors and a more realistic and well represented image.
 Color depth is represented in bits, each bit adds exponentially to the number of visible colors.

-In recent years phone manufacturers have been in a pixel battle, rapidly increasing the resolution of their relatively tiny screens resulting in very pixel dense devices (for example 1080p on a 5″ screen.)
+In recent years, phone manufacturers have been in a pixel battle, rapidly increasing the resolution of their relatively tiny screens resulting in very pixel dense devices (for example 1080p on a 5″ screen.)
 The benefits of this are sharp video, browsing, and games.
-These dense screens are particularly useful as virtual reality applications become more common-place.
+These dense screens are particularly useful as virtual reality (VR) applications become more common-place.
 These applications use the gyroscope in your phone to track your head movements, but for full immersion require a head mounted adapter which puts the phone very close to your eyes.
-VR at lower pixel density suffers from the immersion breaking screen door effect
+VR at lower pixel density suffers from the immersion breaking the screen door effect.